-Once these applications are downloaded, the students can run them to see how they work.
+All of the sample applications in the book are stored in a folder named Book Applications.
+The students can run these applications on their own to see how they work.
 They can review all of the code in any application when the book doesn't present it all.
 And they can copy and paste code from the book applications into their own applications.

 If an application requires the MMABooks database, the database files are included in the application so your students don't have to do any setup.
-Then, when they run the application, it will use SQL Server 2012 Express LocalDB, which comes with all of the editions of Visual Studio 2012.
+Then, when they run the application, it will use SQL Server Express LocalDB, which comes with all of the editions of Visual Studio 2015.